-Bookkeeping cycle: what does it look like?
+Bookkeeping cycle in restaurants: What does it look like?

+To put it simply, this is the process of preparing financial reports in which an accountant usually follows the accounting cycle of business transactions.
 Restaurants often use the four-week accounting period instead of a monthly one, as days of the week tend to affect how the business is doing, which creates a 13-week bookkeeping cycle.

-- Account reconciliation
+- Account reconciliation;

-- Accounts payable
+- Accounts payable.

+Accounts payable is about short-term obligations you owe to your suppliers.
 Paying attention to accounts payable and paying the bills on time is what helps you keep long-lasting working relationships with your vendors.

 Entering revenue transactions into an accounting system, as well as recording your expenses can be tiresome, that’s why it’s always better to automate.
-Even if you use a POS system, the payments might come in from different sources, such as Stripe, PayPal or Square.
+A lot of small businesses use a POS (point of sale) system which facilitates transactions in a retail company, be it in the food, clothes or restaurant industry.
+But even if you use a POS system like Toast in your restaurant business, or Clover for online orders for delivery, the payments might come in from different sources, such as Stripe, PayPal or Square.

 Here’s a short how-to guide to setup the background automation of data recording:

-- Connect your QuickBooks to Synder
+- Connect your QuickBooks to Synder;

-- Have an overview of your incoming and outgoing online transactions and auto-sync them to QuickBooks in the background
+- Have an overview of your incoming and outgoing online transactions and auto-sync them to QuickBooks in the background.

 You can also accept online payments in seconds via Synder (a useful option for restaurants would be creating an instant checkout on your website for deliveries and your e-shop without needing any coding skills).